dot166/jLib/README.md

 ported old code ✅

+fix Avalonia UI things ⌛️

 fix config implementation on Linux (and possibly UNIX) ⌛️

-tested it on Windows 11 🚫
+test it on Windows 11 🚫

-tested it on Linux 🚫
+test it on Linux 🚫

 fix random bugs that would appear 🚫